s910324/Sloth/README.md

 ![under-construction](https://github.com/s910324/Sloth/blob/master/screen%20shots/under-construction.jpg?raw=true "under-construction")
 ### Introduction
 ------
   Sloth is powered by Python and Qt Framework, provide a interface to export interactive plot to iPython-notebook.
-With the help of Sloth plot, you can integrate your interactive plot to your iPython-Slide in HTML5 form
+With the help of Sloth plot, you can integrate your interactive plot to your iPython-Slide in HTML5 form.

 ### Required module